-Steps 3) and 4) apply to the QUAD valve exhaust system
+Steps 3 and 4 apply to the QUAD valve exhaust system

-- 3) Pre-install a tie wrap onto the Quad Valve exhaust main body.
-This will make installation much easier and ensure a good seal. - 4) Insert the open tube on the exhaust main body onto the tube of the helmet pod (stainless steel) or the water dump adapter cover (KM 37 & SL 17C), while at the same time aligning and inserting the threaded mounting tube of the regulator, into the mounting hole on the pod or helmet shell.
+3. Pre-install a tie wrap onto the Quad Valve exhaust main body.
+This will make installation much easier and ensure a good seal.

+4. Insert the open tube on the exhaust main body onto the tube of the helmet pod (stainless steel) or the water dump adapter cover (KM 37 & SL 17C), while at the same time aligning and inserting the threaded mounting tube of the regulator, into the mounting hole on the pod or helmet shell.
+5. Secure and seal with a tie wrap.
+Remove excess tie wrap tail.